Mwotlap language

 Mwotlap (pronounced [ŋ͡mʷɔtˈlap]; formerly known as Motlav) is an Oceanic language spoken by about 2,100 people in Vanuatu.
 The majority of speakers are found on the island of Motalava in the Banks Islands, with smaller communities in the islands of Ra (or Aya) and Vanua Lava, as well as migrant groups in the two main cities of the country, Santo and Port Vila.

 Mwotlap was first described in any detail in 2001, by the linguist Alexandre François.

 Volow, which used to be spoken on the same island, may be considered a dialect or a separate language.

 The language

 Name

-The language is named after the island.
+The Mwotlap language is named after the island of Motalava, which is locally known as Mwotlap.

 Geographic distribution

 Mwotlap is spoken by about 2,100 people in the Banks Islands, in the North of Vanuatu.
 Among them, 1,640 live on the island of Mota Lava and its neighbor island, Ra.
 It is also spoken by a few hundred people living elsewhere in Vanuatu: